aws-samples/aws-batch-comp-infrastructure-sample/README.md

     ./run_example.py --profile PROFILE --project-name PROJECT-NAME  --file test.cnf

+By default this will run the Cloud version of the script which will spin up 2 jobs.
+For the Parallel version that will only spin up one job, please run the following command:

+    python3 run_example.py --profile fake-prod-east-2 --project-name hordesat-test -f test.cnf --cloud False

 Where profile is your aws profile as configured in ~/.aws/config, the PROJECT_NAME is whatever name you gave your project in the previous steps. test.cnf is an UNSAT example in our shared S3 bucket that can be solved quickly.